The question that holds more importance than “Can you freeze cheese?” is “Should you freeze cheese?”

 In the second section, let’s talk about shredded mozzarella.
 With this type of cheese, all you need to do is place it in a freezer bag.
 But please make sure that you squeeze out the air from the bag before sealing it shut.
 Otherwise, you won’t be able to prevent cheese damage or freezer burns.

 The third topic of discussion is regarding mozzarella bricks.
 You can store there for as long as six months in your freezer.
 The loss of taste is not a problem, but the cheese might become crumbly quickly.

 You can use frozen mozzarella bricks for pizzas, sauces, soups, and over veggies.
 Just make it a point to store the blocks in sizes you use for your recipes.
 The goal is to avoid refreezing the cheese.
 And the best way to thaw frozen mozzarella is to place it in the refrigerator overnight.

 Cream cheese on sale is quite a temptation, isn’t it?
 So in that case, you should know how to freeze it.
 But can you freeze cream cheese?
 The answer is YES, fortunately.

 But freezing the cheese changes its texture, making it less creamy and more crumbly.
-Frozen cream cheese is more suitable for cooked or baked dishes.
+Frozen cream cheese is more suitable for baked or cooked dishes.
 And that’s because, in these recipes, you can’t make out the difference in the texture.
 So if you’re planning on sprucing up a cheesecake, then it’s safe to freeze cream cheese for that purpose.

 You should know that an unopened batch of cream cheese can last for almost a whole month if stored correctly.
 And don’t hesitate to eliminate cheese that has mold, foul odor, or an unpleasant appearance.
 Let your senses do the job for you.